hadesbaker/StakingDapp/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-StakingDapp is a fullstack DeFi protocol built in Solidity, NextJS, NodeJS, Ethers, Web3.
+StakingDapp is a fullstack DeFi protocol built with Solidity, NextJS, NodeJS, Ethers, and Web3.
 The contract was deployed using [Remix IDE](https://remix.ethereum.org).
-It allows users to connect their MetaMask wallet, stake their SepoliaETH, and unstake their tokens for a desired interest rate.
+It allows users to connect their MetaMask wallet, stake their SepoliaETH, and unstake their tokens at a desired interest rate.

 ## Table of Contents